How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • increased UX uncertainty

-When AI is introduced without a clear product reason, complexity increases faster than value.
+If AI is introduced without a clear product reason behind it, complexity tends to grow much faster than actual user value.
+That escalates quickly.

-This is why many early AI features feel impressive during demos but fail in real usage.
+Which is exactly why so many early AI features look impressive during demos but fall apart in real usage.

-Understanding how to integrate AI effectively requires treating it as a product decision first and a technical decision second.
+To integrate AI effectively, teams need to approach it as a product decision first and a technical decision second.
+Not vice versa.

 For a broader framework on startup product development: